ProjetaAi/projetaai-starters/for_projetaai/project/projetaai_mp/{{ cookiecutter.repo_name }}/README.md

         y_test: True target.
     """
     accuracy = (y_pred == y_test).sum() / len(y_test)
-    #logger = logging.getLogger(__name__)
-    #logger.info("Model has accuracy of %.3f on test data.", accuracy)
     return("Model has accuracy of" + str(accuracy) +  " on test data.")

 ```

-After all those modifications to the pandas-iris starter, running `kedro run`, 3 files will be generated, each with the accuracy of each model.
-For this starter, it is assumed that differences in the country's climate, soil condition, or environment can cause a model that is accurate in one country to be inaccurate in another one.
+After all those modifications to the pandas-iris starter, running kedro run, 3 files will be generated.
+Each one containing the accuracy of the model trained for a specific country.

+Remembering that, for this starter, it is presumed that differences in the country's climate, soil condition, or environment can cause an accurate model in one country to be inaccurate in another.
 Because of that, it is necessary to create a different model for each country.

-Using a huge number of different Kedro default functions would be necessary to replicate the effect of using the multipipeline, whichmakes this kind of situation simpler, as only one pipeline was declared and it took care of the rest.
+To replicate the effect of using the multipipeline that we have in this starter, would be necessary to create a pipeline for each country, or create a modular pipeline and manually specify its inputs and outputs and specify all this information on a `datacatalog.yml` file.

+When there aren't that many partitions in the dataset, using Kedro’s default functionalities is feasible.
+However, as the number of partitions in the dataset grows (if the dataset is partitioned by country, products categories, etc.) it becomes infeasible to manually input this information into the data catalog file or create that many pipelines.